-This year’s National School Bus Safety Week (NSBSW) takes place October 18-22, 2021.
-The Northeast Florida Community Traffic Safety Program is highlighting school bus safety tips and information to share.
+National School Bus Safety Week (NSBSW) usually takes place the third week in October.
+The Northeast Florida Community Traffic Safety Program highlights school bus safety tips and information to share.
 Please join us in advocating for school bus safety to reduce crashes, injuries, and fatalities on our roadways.

 Every year, approximately 440,000 public school buses travel more than 4 billion miles and daily transport 24 million children to and from schools and school-related activities.
 School buses account for an estimated 10 billion student trips each year.*